 1. 5 private sessions for you and your fiance in my quiet, convenient midtown Manhattan or northern Westchester office.
 Depending on your schedule and preferences, you can arrange for 5 individual 60-minute sessions, as 2 longer sessions, or as 1 5-hour workshop.

-2. A detailed online premarital test and a written evaluation of how your life experience and personal styles are likely to influence your marriage ($30 value);
+2. A detailed online premarital test to help you recognize strengths and growth areas and a written evaluation of how your life experience and personal styles are likely to influence your marriage ($30 value);

 3. Research-based information on how to manage conflict, nurture closeness despite time pressures, and balance individuality and connection.
 You learn skills that will help you communicate honestly and lovingly so that in the future you will avoid getting stuck in destructive patterns.
 Money, intimacy, spirituality, children, family, and the wedding are part of our conversation.
 The goal is not to find incompatibility but to shine a light on areas that can be even better.
 When appropriate, I give you handouts to take home and read or work on together.